karsha19/online-CV/README.md

 # My Online CV

-This repository showcases the HTML files for "My Online CV", a task I completed as part of my bootcamp in software engineer.
+This repository showcases the HTML files for "My Online CV", a task I completed as part of my bootcamp in software engineering.

 ## Description

 The website consists of multiple pages and incorporates a responsive design using HTML, CSS, and Bootstrap.
-It includes sections such as "About Me," "Contact Details," "Work Experience," "Education," and "Projects."
+It includes sections such as "About Me," "Contact Details," "Work Experience," "Education," and "Projects".

 ## Usage